 Do your research.
 It is quite impressive when a potential applicant arrives with well-articulated questions and comments about the facility.
 Believe it or not, the people you are competing with (even seasoned nurses) have not done research about the facility.
 You should know what type of patients they care for, if they have a Center of Excellence, if any of the nursing staff or physicians are opinion leaders in their field, etc. Show that you are thinking critically and are thoughtful about the position you are preparing to take.
 You will demonstrate genuine and extraordinary interest in the position when you ask detailed questions and make comments that show you did your homework.

 VIGILANCE VIGILANCE VIGILANCE.
 Check job boards on line and in person regularly.
 Often times the recruiting period for a particular position may be very brief.
 In today’s world there are so many ways to check job postings.
-For example, RxEconsult job board aggregates jobs from over 20,000 websites and has many entry level nursing jobs.
-Set up your favorite search criteria and check them often.
+For example, Healthcare Careers has entry level nursing jobs.
+Set up your favorite search criteria for job alerts.

 Remember, strike a balance in all cover letters and interviews.
 Employers don’t want to hear about how great you are, nor do they want to hear about how great they are.
 They want to hear about how your greatness will help their greatness be even better!